 - 1. Who May Initiate Plan Amendments?
 An amendment to the adopted Plan may be initiated by: - a.
 The City Council - b.
 The Planning Commission (for legislative amendments) or Development Review Board (for quasi-judicial amendments); or - c.
-Application of the property owner(s) or contract purchaser(s) affected or their authorized agents, as specified in #2, below.

-2. Application for Plan Amendments:
+Application of the property owner(s) or contract purchaser(s) affected or their authorized agents, as specified in #2, below. - 2.
+Application for Plan Amendments:

 An application for an amendment to the Plan maps or text shall be made on forms provided by the City.
-The application, except when initiated by the City Council, DRB, or Planning Commission, as noted in #1, above, shall be accompanied by a Plan Amendment Fee a.
-Amendments to the maps or text of the Comprehensive Plan shall only be considered by the City Council after receiving findings and recommendations from the Planning Commission (legislative) or Development Review Board (quasijudicial) at their regular or special meetings.
+The application, except when initiated by the City Council, DRB, or Planning Commission, as noted in #1, above, shall be accompanied by a Plan Amendment Fee.

+- 3. The Consideration of Plan Amendments: - a.
+Amendments to the maps or text of the Comprehensive Plan shall only be considered by the City Council after receiving findings and recommendations from the Planning Commission (legislative) or Development Review Board (quasijudicial) at their regular or special meetings, except as specifically noted in